-Oura considers your sleep timing to be optimal and aligned with the sun when the midpoint of your sleep falls between midnight and 3 am, allowing some variability for morning and evening types.
+Oura considers your sleep timing to be optimal and aligned with the sun when your midpoint falls between midnight and 3 am, allowing some variability for morning and evening types.
 A timing significantly earlier or later can lower your sleep score.

 - How to Measure Sleep | Get to Know the Oura Sleep Score